 Win a placement with Enterprise Rent-A-Car as Management Undergraduate of the Year

-The TARGETjobs Management Undergraduate of the Year award offers the chance to nab a work placement with Enterprise Rent-A-Car (ERAC).
-Not only will the award make your CV sparkle in the eyes of even the most zealous recruiter, but you’ll also be able to pop the ERAC experience under your belt and have the chance to visit its operations in the US.
-The top management undergraduates will also attend a glittering awards ceremony at Canary Wharf, which has been hosted in the past by Sir Trevor McDonald and Fiona Bruce.
+The TARGETjobs Management Undergraduate of the Year award offers another way to gain a work placement with Enterprise Rent-A-Car.
+Not only will the award make your CV sparkle in the eyes of even the most zealous recruiter, but you’ll also be able to visit its operations in the US.
+The top management undergraduates will also attend a glittering awards ceremony at Canary Wharf, which has been hosted in the past by Sir Trevor McDonald and Fiona Bruce: a great networking opportunity.

 There are three questions on the Management Undergraduate of the Year application form and they’re all looking at your leadership skills: